 3. Mayflower Pembroke Welsh Corgi Club

-Once the application is accepted and you’re matched with a dog, a volunteer will call and arrange for a home visit and meeting with the household members.
+Once the application is accepted and you’re matched with a dog, a volunteer will call and arrange for a home visit and a meeting with the household members.
 An adoption fee of $500 or so is required to cover your puppy’s medical expenses.
 Mayflower wants everyone to be involved in the adoption process, and they strictly prohibit someone from adopting a dog as a present.

 Mayflower Pembroke Welsh Corgi Club Details